Back in our high school days between 1996-2001, we were always dubbed the “weird” or “eccentric” kid in class.

 Then, in 1999, we saw Glorious on the telly.
-Eddie Izzard’s marvellously invention stand-up show was crammed out with weirdly wonderful ideas.
-It probably changed our lives!
-And here’s why it’s funny.
+Eddie Izzard’s marvellously inventive stand-up show is crammed out with weirdly wonderful concepts.
+It changed our lives!
+And here’s why it’s ruddy well epic.

 Why Izzard’s Glorious is Glorious

-By 1997, Izzard’s fame in the UK had grown enormously since 1994 and he was rapidly becoming the country’s top stand-up comedian.
+By 1997, Izzard’s fame in the UK had grown enormously since 1994 and she was rapidly becoming the country’s top stand-up comedian.

-Relying on a berserk mix of stream of consciousness rambling, the acts dealt with absurd concepts of normal situations, regularly exploring history, occasional observational humour, progressivism, life, death, and everything in between.
+Relying on a berserk mix of stream of consciousness rambling, her act dealt with absurd concepts of normal situations, history, sporadic observational humour, progressivism, life, death, and everything else in between.

-This is a kind of warm up for Izzard, who can be silly and ad lib as he works up to his weighty themes.
+This is a kind of warm up for Izzard, who can be silly and ad lib as he works up to her weighty themes.